tensorflow/tfjs/docs/tutorials/intro.md

 ### Operations (Ops)

-While Tensors allow us to store data, ops allow us to manipulate data. __deeplearn.js__ comes with a wide variety of mathematical opearations suitable for linear algebra and machine learning.
+While Tensors allow us to store data, ops allow us to manipulate data. __deeplearn.js__ comes with a wide variety of mathematical operations suitable for linear algebra and machine learning.
 These include unary ops like `square()` and binary ops like `add()` and `mul()` Generally speaking an op will do some transformation on one of more tensors and return a new tensor as a result.

 ```js
 let a = dl.tensor2d([[1.0, 2.0], [3.0, 4.0]]);